KarvelMarques/KarvelMarques/README.md

 - 👋 Just an average cool kid.
 - 🔭 Studying at "Instituto Superior de Engenharia de Coimbra - ISEC"
-- 🌱 Learning: C ,C++, NETLOGO, JS , REACT and ASSEMBLY.
+- 🌱 Learning: C ,C++,C#, Asp.net, NETLOGO, JS , REACT and ASSEMBLY.
 - 👀 Crypto Enthusiast and Politics connoisseur.
 - 💞️ In love with Crypto and wealthy lifestyle.
 - 📫 Hit me up for collab's and offers.